 If possible check-in and check-out time can be adjusted.

 For late check-in (from 10 pm) is requested euro 20 more.

-On request I can reserve a private car at a convenient fixed price from and to Leonardo Da Vinci (Fiumicino) or Ciampino airports and from and to railway station by a Rental Car Company.
+On request I can reserve a private car at a convenient and fixed price from and to Leonardo Da Vinci (Fiumicino) or Ciampino airports.

 Lazio is an administrative region of central Italy with 5.748.792 abitanti.
 Its chief town is Roma.